captain-dread/pillage-helper/readme.md

 # First Mate Pillage Tool

 To use this tool, you have multiple options based on your operating system.
-For Mac or Windows, you can run the pre-built executables available in the releases tab.
+For Mac or Windows, you can run the pre-built executables available in the [releases page](https://github.com/captain-dread/pillage-helper/releases).

 Alternatively, you can directly run the application using Python.
 If you're using a Mac, you might need to navigate to the Privacy & Security settings to manually grant permission for the app to run.

 You can also run the `build.py` script yourself to generate your own executable if you have python installed.